awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

    1. Choose **Edit trust relationship**\.

    1. In the policy document, change the principal to the AWS Elemental MediaTailor service\.
-It should look like this:
+It should look like this\.

       ```
       "Principal": {